someone pumping biodiesel into their car

 Advantages of biodiesel

-The worldwide biodiesel boom can be explained by the fact that it's a clean and affordable fuel.
-Numerous studies have shown that its CO2, SO2, or CO emissions, among others, are lower than other fuels.
+The worldwide biodiesel boom can be explained by the fact that it's an affordable fuel.
+Numerous studies have shown that its CO2, SO2, or CO emissions, among others, are lower than other fuels of fossil origin.
 In fact, institutions such as the U.S. EPA (Environmental Protection Agency) estimate that the CO2 reduction ranges between 57% and 86%.
 This makes it a very interesting alternative, but that’s not its only advantage:

-• It can be used in most diesel engines without the need for any major mechanical modifications.
+• It can be used in most diesel engines.

-• It does not contain sulfur, and therefore does not emit this greenhouse gas during combustion.
+• It does not contain sulfur, so does not emit this gas.

 • It can be produced locally, without the need to depend on imports.